raunak-garhwal/MCA-II-SEM-Content/JAVA-Lab/Assignment 1/readme.md

   - To deposit an amount
   - To withdraw an amount after checking balance
   - To display the name and balance

+---

+### 7. Create and Display Student Object

+Write a program to create a `Student` object and display its details using setData() and getData() methods.